-Use for Score's styles panel to create, edit, and use an unlimited number of different presets perfectly tailored to your needs.
-Edit any preset by tapping the gray arrow button on the right-hand side of each entry, or create a new preset by tapping the + button.

-In the preset creator, you can adjust hue, saturation, transparency, brightness, and size.
-When you're done, give your preset a name and tap the "Save" button to finish.
+Use forScore's styles panel to create, edit, and use an unlimited number of different presets perfectly tailored to your needs.
+Edit any preset by tapping the arrow button on the right-hand side of each entry, or create a new preset by tapping the + button.
+You can adjust the hue, saturation, transparency, brightness, size, and overlay mode for each preset.
+Name your preset and tap "save" when you're done.